-Without further ado, here are some of our favorite swaddlers, in order of price (low to high):
+Without further ado, here are some of our favorite baby swaddles, in order of price (low to high):

 *Note that these are only used from 0-4 months, or as soon as your baby can roll over.
 After that you’ll have to start weaning off the swaddle… but that’s getting way ahead of ourselves.

-The Summer Infant SwaddleMe packs are sort of the classic basic swaddle product — they’ll work nicely for the average baby, but if yours is really squirmy or tends to “fight the swaddle,” it might not hold especially well.
+The Summer Infant SwaddleMe packs are sort of the classic basic swaddle product — they’ll work nicely for the average baby, but if yours is really squirmy or tends to “fight the swaddle,” it may not hold especially well.
+(IOW, they’re relatively easy for babies to squirm their way out of.)
 One other downside is that opening the Velcro can be shockingly loud and alarming.

-*Another option for brand newborns, is the SwaddleMe Pod ($19/2-pack).
+*Another option for brand newborns, is the SwaddleMe Pod ($24/2-pack).
 This swaddle doesn’t take any thought, just zip it up.

 We’re fans of the Ergobaby swaddle.
 Don’t laugh; the arm pockets look like a baby straight jacket, but that’s what makes it so effective!
 The bottom allows for baby’s legs to be ergonomically correct and the leg pouch gives you easy access for a diaper change.
 See it in action here.
 Huzzah! *These run a little big.

-The developers of the Zipadee-Zip swaddle transition ($34) — we’re big fans of these sleep sacks — just released a newborn swaddle called the Zippy, and it looks pretty great.
+The developers of the Zipadee-Zip swaddle transition ($38) — we’re big fans of these sleep sacks — recently released a newborn swaddle called the Zippy, and it looks pretty great.
 (Check out the video for instructions.)

-If you have a real Houdini on your hands, many parents find the Woombie to be a great solution.
-The Woombie is a simple zip-up suit made of very snug yet stretchy material — it was the key to sleeping success for many of my friends-who-had-tried-everything-else.
-That said, some babies are still able to wiggle their fingers (and hands, arms) out the top… sneaky babies.
+Parents either love or hate this one… The Woombie is a simple zip-up suit made of very snug yet stretchy material — it was the key to sleeping success for many of my friends-who-had-tried-everything-else.
+That said, some babies are still able to wiggle their fingers (and hands, arms) out the top without a thought… sneaky babies.
 There are a few different versions — click here to pick the right one for you.